-Again, choosing only ten was hard so we expanded to a set of runners up and then a list of honorable mentions.
+As usual, we couldn’t limit our list to just 10 so we have included a set of runners-up and then a list of honorable mentions.
 So if you don’t see your favorite keyboard player, just keep scrolling.
 With that, let’s move into the list of the best keyboard players in the world…

 #10 – Vangelis